CHOOSE A LANGUAGE BELOW

 The National Endowment for the Humanities, in cooperation with the White House, launched the initiative United We Stand: Connecting Through Culture to stem the nationwide increase of domestic extremism and hate-motivated violence.
 The NEH’s response to the United We Stand initiative provides funding to its partners across the country to create humanities programs that encourage civil discussion, promote civic engagement, inspire compassion and create cross-cultural understanding.

 To address the United We Stand initiative, NMHC created a special edition catalog of speakers separate from our regular Speakers Bureau.
-The goal of this special catalog is to provide New Mexico communities—especially rural and underserved communities—with the opportunity to learn about the components of hate-motivated violence and the importance of cross-cultural understanding.
-Program topics include firsthand stories of living in New Mexico’s Japanese internment camps, how comic books reflect and challenge American culture, poetry’s influence on the Civil War, an in depth look at Blackdom (New Mexico’s only incorporated all-Black town), and even a frank and balanced discussion on gun violence and legislation.
-By booking or attending these talks, New Mexico residents can learn and grow together.
+The goal of this special catalog was to provide New Mexico communities—especially rural and underserved communities—with the opportunity to learn about the components of hate-motivated violence and the importance of cross-cultural understanding.
+Program topics included firsthand stories of living in New Mexico’s Japanese internment camps, how comic books reflect and challenge American culture, poetry’s influence on the Civil War, an in depth look at Blackdom (New Mexico’s only incorporated all-Black town), and even a frank and balanced discussion on gun violence and legislation.

 NMHC is also partnering with the Children’s Hour!
 The Children’s Hour is an internationally syndicated kids’ radio show and podcast that takes complex topics and makes them approachable for audiences of all ages.